 Abnormally high blood pressure is known as hypertension and usually requires treatment.
 It is an invisible disease and many people are completed unaware that they have it, as most people with high blood pressure have no symptoms.
 However, some may experience symptoms such as headaches, dizziness, or ringing in the ears.

 High blood pressure is considered more dangerous than low blood pressure.
-If high blood pressure continues unchecked, it can contribute to serious conditions such as angina, heart attack, stroke, haemorrhage, or kidney complaints.
+If high blood pressure continues unchecked, it can contribute to serious conditions such as angina, heart attack, stroke, hemorrhage, or kidney complaints.
 Heart disease is the number one cause of death in the United States and strokes are the number five cause of death.3

-Causes of Blood Pressure Problems
+Causes of High Blood Pressure / Hypertension

 Most cases of hypertension result from a combination of factors.
 Any one or more of the following can cause high blood pressure:

 - Drinking too much

 - Too little potassium which balances sodium in the blood

 - Drug use